Harvard, Massachusetts

 Harvard is a town in Worcester County, Massachusetts, United States.
 The town is located 25 miles west-northwest of Boston, in eastern Massachusetts.
+It is mostly bounded by I-495 to the east and Route 2 to the north.
 A farming community settled in 1658 and incorporated in 1732, it has been home to several non-traditional communities, such as Harvard Shaker Village and the utopian transcendentalist center Fruitlands.
-It is also home to St. Benedict Abbey, a traditional Catholic monastery.
-It is a residential town noted for its public schools, with its students ranking high in the state's English and math examinations.
+It is also home to St. Benedict Abbey, a traditionalist Catholic monastery, and for over seventy years was home to Harvard University's Oak Ridge Observatory, at one time the most extensively equipped observatory in the Eastern United States.
+It is now a rural and residential town noted for its public schools.
 The population was 6,851 at the 2020 census.
-The official seal of the town depicts the old town public library on The Common prior to renovations that removed the front steps.

 History

 Europeans first settled in what later became Harvard in the 17th century, along a road connecting Lancaster with Groton that was formally laid out in 1658.
+They settled on land purchased from Nashaway sachems Sholan and his nephew George Tahanto.
 There were few inhabitants until after King Philip's War, in which Groton and Lancaster were attacked and substantially destroyed.
 Over the next 50 years the population grew until it had reached a point adequate to support a church.
 A new town including parts of Lancaster, Groton, and Stow was incorporated in 1732, subject to the proviso that the inhabitants "Settle a learned and Orthodox Minister among them within the space of two years and also erect an House for the publick Worship of God."
 It is uncertain how the town obtained its name, though the Willard family, among the first settlers and the largest proprietors in the new town, had several connections to Harvard College.
-According to The Harvard Crimson, Josiah Willard named the town after Harvard College, where he had attended, because the articles of incorporation had left the town unnamed.
+According to The Harvard Crimson, Josiah Willard named the town after Harvard College, which he had attended, because the articles of incorporation had left the town unnamed.
 The first minister was Rev. John Seccombe, serving from 1733 to 1757.

 In 1734, the town was considered to have five districts or villages.
 These were Oak Hill, Bare Hill, Still River, Old Mill, and Shabikin, present day Devens.

 One notable early enterprise based in Harvard was the Benjamin Ball Pencil Company, which produced some of the first writing instruments made in the United States.
 They operated in the Old Mill district from 1830 to 1860.
 Despite this and other limited manufacturing, the town economy was primarily based on agriculture until the middle of the 20th century.
 This past is most prominently visible in the number of apple orchards.
 These apple orchards produce many apple products every year the most notable being apple cider.
 It is now mostly a residential "bedroom community" for workers at companies in Boston and its suburbs.
 Harvard has had a relatively quiet history, but has attracted several "non-traditional" communities that have given its history some flavor.